SZXC-WG/LocalGen-new/README.md

 Enjoy playing with **out-of-the-box** robots or your friends (same LAN)!

 Interested?
-Download LocalGen on [the release page](http://github.com/SZXC-WG/LocalGen-new/releases).
+Download LocalGen on [the releases page](http://github.com/SZXC-WG/LocalGen-new/releases).

 New idea?
 Old bugs?
 Contribute to the project!
 Simply **create an issue or a pull request**, and we'll reach out to you soon.